Sulfur has four naturally occurring stable isotopes, three of whi... | Channels for Pearson+

 2. Atoms & Elements Rutherford Gold Foil Experiment

 Sulfur has four naturally occurring stable isotopes, three of which (32S, 33S, 34S) are more abundant than the fourth (36S).
-The mass spectrum of hydrogen sulfide (H2S) consists of three molecular ion peaks:
+The mass spectrum of hydrogen sulfide (H2S) contains three molecular ion peaks:

+What is the origin of the third peak?
+(Which sulfur isotope does it arise from?)

 Sulfur has four naturally occurring stable isotopes, three of which (32S, 33S, 34S) are more abundant than the fourth (36S).
-The mass spectrum of hydrogen sulfide (H2S) consists of three molecular ion peaks:
+The mass spectrum of hydrogen sulfide (H2S) contains three molecular ion peaks:

+What is the origin of the third peak?
+(Which sulfur isotope does it arise from?)

 ANSWERS OPTIONS